mfung/baby_name/README.md

+# Baby Names

+This app was made to utilize data from the USA SSN.

-# README
+# Testing

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+rails test

-* Ruby version
+# Ruby version:

+2.7.1

+# Rails version:

+6.0.3.3

-* System dependencies
+# System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ElasticSearch, PostgreSQL